wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node/operating/cli-application-shell-extensions.md

 Once the shell extensions have been installed, you can upgrade them in one of two ways.

-* Overwrite the existing JAR with the newer version.
+* Overwrite the existing `.jar` with the newer version.
 The next time you run the application, it will automatically update the completion file.
 Either restart the shell or see [above](#installing-shell-extensions) for instructions on making the changes take effect immediately.
-* If you wish to use a new JAR from a different directory, navigate to that directory and run:
+* If you wish to use a new `.jar` from a different directory, navigate to that directory and run:

 ```shell
 java -jar <name-of-JAR>